kovpas/itc.cli/README.md

 In-App purchases
 =======

-At the moment, only 4 of 5 inapp types are supported: 'Consumable', 'Non-Consumable', 'Free Subscription', 'Non-Renewing Subscription'
+At the moment, 4 of 5 inapp types are supported: 'Consumable', 'Non-Consumable', 'Free Subscription', 'Non-Renewing Subscription'

 There are two ways of managing inapps.
 The first one is one by one: